Yaya-Cout/Nwagyu/src/reference/tutorial/4-snake-length.md

 - A list, but with harder collision checks, which require comparing each element of each list against each other (snake positions collisions, head of snake-food collisions, head of snake-wall/obstacles collisions)
-- A combinaison of both: a list to save the order of snake elements + a matrix to save the whole state with easy collision checks, but with higher memory requirements
+- A combination of both: a list to save the order of snake elements + a matrix to save the whole state with easy collision checks, but with higher memory requirements

-As the main limitation on NumWorks is the memory (≈100KiB for NWA apps, 256KiB total for N0110/N0115, 564KiB total on the N0120 but only 256 KiB mapped for consistency with N0115) instead of the CPU, we will choose the list-based approach.
+As the main limitation on NumWorks is the memory (≈100KiB for NWA apps, 256KiB total for N0110/N0115, 564KiB total on the N0120, but only 256 KiB mapped for consistency with N0115) instead of the CPU, we will choose the list-based approach.
 In another context (e.g. Numcraft or emulator), we could have chosen something else as CPU speed is a limiting factor.